The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 Questions regarding study financing

 Students in need can apply for an interest-free loan from the Credit Institute for Reconstruction (KfW).
-Application is possible from 8 May.
+Application is possible since 8 May.
 The KfW student loan will be granted interest-free for all applicants from May 2020 to 31 March, 2021.
 The interest-free loan can be granted up to 650 euro a month and applied for online.
-The student loan is also open to foreign students from July 2020 to March 2021.
-They can also take advantage of this interim aid in the form of the interest-free loan in the initial phase.
+Foreign students who study at a German university and have their residence within Germany can also apply for this student loan until 15.02..
+The loan is then also interest-free until 31.12.2021 and can be used until the end of the funding period.*

 I have lost my job / I am facing a loss of earnings and urgently need financial help.